Noaaan/MythicMetals/README.md

 BoogieMonster1O1, for giving me pointers about Mixins.
 misode, for his loot table generator.
 My friend SnifferProduct, who helped in designing the first iteration of tool stats.
-My friends revanitez, drakath9, glisco and Spxtreofficial who have contributed to the original assets and supported me with the mod.
+My friends revanitez, drakath9, and Spxtreofficial who have contributed to the original assets and supported me with the mod.
 LordDeatHunter, for his helpful scripts and direct contributions to the mod.
 Flytre, for helping with the RecipeManager Mixin.
 Spxtreofficial, for his LivingEntityMixin.
+glisco, for his multiple commits helping the backend of the code.
 The incredible music talent from Jan_Boyega.

+**The artists:**
-DH, Temreno, Tector, Pois1x, Henchman, RGBeet, Windy and Shiftless for making awesome new textures for the mod.
+DH, Temreno, Tector, Pois1x, Henchman, RGBeet, Windy, Shiftless, and Haunted Chest.
+Thank you all for making awesome new textures for the mod.
 As well as a special thanks to Matpac for new ingot textures!

 And a final thanks to the Fabric Project Discord, who have been supportive while developing this mod.